Voldemort and the Pharisees – Mirrors to Ourselves

 The parable of the prodigal son is an interesting one because it provides two examples of how not to live, but in a way insinuates that there is a third way of living.
 A life that enjoys working in the Father’s garden and is ready to invite others to join in.

 WALL-E captivates me in many of the same ways that Jesus does.
 To the casual observer WALL-E’s job would appear to be without meaning of significance.
 He’s a trash collecting robot.
 There are far more inspiring things one could do for an occupation.
 And yet, he joyfully goes about his work diligently and when an opportunity arises for him to carry out a significant mission and return the lost plant to Eve, he’s prepared to do it.
 Through his actions he invites the other humans and robots to step outside of their comforts and their programming to see there are more meaningful things in life to pursue.
-He helps them transcend who they were to become would they could be.
+He helps them transcend who they were to become who they could be.

 Jesus lived his life in the very same manner.
 Whether we have tried to find an escape from the harsh realities of life through the dulling of our senses and the gratification of our fantasies or mustered all our strength to begrudgingly work through life, Jesus has something to offer us.
 A model of a willfully laborious life given sacrificially, even to the point of death and ridicule, all so that we can see there’s abundant life to be found living in this same manner.
 That there is a different way to live that may seem counter intuitive to the casual observer, but when acted upon, truly can provide life in its fullest.